cyrillkuettel/docs/README.md

 # docs

+### Usb storage device
 Device may is recogniezd as a usb mass storage device, because I have disabled it.
 To set USB mode default again, edit the file usbnet/auto and remame to DISABLE_auto

 ### Personal notes:
+`ssh root@192.168.15.244`
+Should work right out of the box.

 ### Transfer files over scp:
 Straight to the point:
 - Use the usb slot top left on the front.